lifelike-toolkit/documentation/usage/brain.md

 output("NPC1", first_utterance) # This isn't a part of the toolkit, just output to wherever the user will see it.

-response = conversations.generate(context, {"Player1"}) # It is good practice to mute the player characters so that the toolkit doesn't generate a response from them and they remain player controlled.
+response = conversations.generate(context, "", {"Player1"}) # It is good practice to mute the player characters so that the toolkit doesn't generate a response from them and they remain player controlled.
+# Feel free to leave history as an empty string for now.
+We're still figuring out how best to utilize it.

 output(response) # response is just a list of [speaker, utterance], throw it into output that user can see.
 ```